-Auto account: $75.00 (for more on how we budget for auto related expenses, head here.)
+Auto account: $75.00 (for more on how we budget for auto-related expenses, head here.)

-This is called a zero balanced or zero based budget where every penny is given a job and assigned to one thing or another.
+This is called a zero balanced or zero-based budget where every penny is given a job and assigned to one thing or another.
 Now, please don’t get lost in this example, it’s merely an example and not a representation of the numbers you should be working with.
 Your numbers and your categories are going to look different.

 I know that every personal finance guru on the planet tells you to “pay yourself first” by budgeting for your savings before paying your bills but for this example, I want you to pay your bills first.
-The reason is because I know that if you’ve never created a budget before, coming up with a reasonable and doable number to save is going to be a bit of a challenge so for now, I just want you to start off with what you do know – your bills.
+The reason is that I know that if you’ve never created a budget before, coming up with a reasonable and doable number to save is going to be a bit of a challenge so for now, I just want you to start off with what you do know – your bills.
 Then work your way towards how much you can set aside for savings and tithing.

 With that said though, I still want you to save because it’s crucial, not important but essential to your overall survival and financial health.
 So even if you are struggling to make saving money a priority right now, I encourage you to keep it as a line item in your budget even if it is only $5 every paycheck – it’s something.